-Netherlands, Romania, Slovakia and Hungary - and even in neutral Turkey and in the Philippines occupied by Nazi-ally Japan.
-One presentation also dealt with the internment of "Gyspies" (the term used for Sinti and Roma) by Vichy France.
-The lectures revealed extremely varying attitudes of authorities in the different camps towards the prisoners and the broad array of conditions in them - stretching from relatively reasonable ones (for example, pictures from Dutch labor camps were shown in which inmates, who were later deported and murdered, carried out their labor wearing suits and ties), to horrendous (as in the Giado concentration camp in Libya), and murderous (such as in Jasenovac, Croatia).
-On the other hand, sometimes camps turned out to be a temporary haven from immediate deportation, because those in the camps were kept, for instance, to carry out labor deemed necessary for the authorities.
-One presentation showed how Allied aerial photos can help in setting right the historical record and refute denial and distortions regarding the Jasenovac camp being promoted by extremists in Croatia today: These photographs geo-locate many of the mass graves created by murder and genocide committed by the Ustaša in and in the vicinity of that camp, and corroborate atrocities described in survivor testimonies.
-Another presentation emphasized the interaction between camps and their surroundings, i.e., that they were not as isolated as was once thought.
-An interesting aspect brought up for discussion was the material element of barracks, a central component of the camps' establishment: wooden barracks that could be swiftly constructed were a twentieth-century invention that served various purposes (army, storage and more) and were especially significant in the world of the camps.
+Netherlands, Romania, Slovakia and Hungary - and even in neutral Turkey and in the Philippines occupied by Nazi-allied Japan.
+One presentation also dealt with the internment of "Gypsies" (the term used for Sinti and Roma) by Vichy France.
+The lectures revealed extremely varying attitudes of authorities in the different camps toward the prisoners and the broad array of conditions in them - stretching from relatively reasonable ones (for example, pictures from Dutch labor camps were shown in which inmates, who were later deported and murdered, carried out their labor wearing historical record and refute denial and distortions regarding the Jasenovac camp being promoted by extremists in Croatia today: These photographs geo-locate many of the mass graves created by murder and genocide committed by the Ustaša in and in the vicinity of that camp, and corroborate atrocities described in survivor testimonies.
+Another presentation emphasized the interaction between camps and their surroundings: i.e., that they were not as isolated as was once thought.
+An camps, who succeeded in colligating the broad array of presentations into a deeper comprehensive insight into this phenomenon.
+"This conference was much more than the accumulation of facts," Prof. Kramer stated.
+"It has also substantially advanced the scholarly debate over the interpretation of the past."
+At the beginning of the conference, the participants were asked to consider the connection between ideology and modern, centralized states.
+Prof. Kramer suggested that the presentations "enabled us to compare and contrast the various regimes that operated camps for Jews during World War II... [and thus] to examine the degree to which each state was integrated into the Nazi program of genocide, and to what extent states acted autonomously."